gnewton/gatineauPdfFun/README.md

 However, as I wanted to actually print the map, there were some issues with this map:

-*It inefficiently uses the real estate on the page, due to its rotation and scaling.
+* It inefficiently uses the real estate on the page, due to its rotation and scaling.
-*The text on the trails denoting trail length were too small *Some of the trails at the north and south end of the park were not of interest to me *It had a pale blue background that I did not want to have, both from a readability perspective, and so as not to deplete my printer ink.
+* The text on the trails denoting trail length were too small
+* Some of the trails at the north and south end of the park were not of interest to me
+* It had a pale blue background that I did not want to have, both from a readability perspective, and so as not to deplete my printer ink.

 # Pre-requisites
 * `PDFjam`: [http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/](http://www2.warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/software/pdfjam/)
 * `pdfTeX`, pdtLaTeX, LaTeX package 'pdfpages'
-* `pdftops`: Part of xpdf [http://www.foolabs.com/xpdf/download.html](http://www.foolabs.com/xpdf/download.html)
+* `pdftops`: Part of xpdf [http://www.foolabs.com/xpdf/download.html](http://www.foolabs.com/xpdf/download.html).
+Tried `pdf2ps` & had font issues...
 * `ps2pdf`: [http://ghostscript.com/doc/current/Ps2pdf.htm](http://ghostscript.com/doc/current/Ps2pdf.htm)
 * `psselect`: part of psutils [https://github.com/rrthomas/psutils](https://github.com/rrthomas/psutils)
-* `ghostscript`: need here for verification but is dependency of several of the above programs [http://www.ghostscript.com/](http://www.ghostscript.com/)
+* `ghostscript`: need here for verification and is dependency of several of the above programs [http://www.ghostscript.com/](http://www.ghostscript.com/)

 # The Solution